agentmodels/agentmodels.org/chapters/05-mdp-gridworld.md

   return sample(
     mdpSimulateTemp(startState, totalTime, params, numRejectionSamples)).length;
 });

-// TODO show a random trajectory on grid as well as histogram viz.print(erp);
+var trajectory = sample(mdpSimulateTemp(startState, totalTime, params, numRejectionSamples);

+viz.print(erp);

+// GridWorld.draw( {trajectory: trajectory} );

 ~~~~

 ### Exercise
 Sample some of this noisy agent's trajectories.
 Does it ever fall down the hill?
 Why not?
-By varying the noise and other parameters, find a setting where the agent's modal trajectory length is the same as the `totalTime`.
+By varying the softmax noise `alpha` and other parameters, find a setting where the agent's modal trajectory length is the same as the `totalTime`.
+(Don't modify the `noiseProb` parameter for this exercise).
 <!-- let alpha=0.5 and action cost = -.01 -->